 1. Straightforward disposal process

-If you've ever emptied your bagless vacuum the wrong way around and ended up in a cloud of unspeakable floor debris, then the idea of simply throwing a sealed vacuum bag into the trash will appeal to you.
+If you've ever emptied your bagless vacuum the wrong way around and ended up in a cloud of unspeakable floor debris, throwing a sealed vacuum bag into the trash will appeal to you.

 2. Longer vacuum lifespan